henkmollema/Dommel/README.md

 Dommel.SetColumnNameResolver(new CustomColumnNameResolver());
 ```

-I am working on a version of [Dapper.FluentMap](https://github.com/HenkMollema/Dapper-FluentMap) which implements the `IColumnNameResolver` and uses the configured mapping.
+I am working on a version of [Dapper.FluentMap](https://github.com/HenkMollema/Dapper-FluentMap) which implements these interfaces and use the configured mappings.